simylein/minecraft-server/README.md

 ```
 ./setup.sh
 ```
 The Script will ask you some Questions.
 Please answer them in order for the Server to work.
-Now you a server directory.
+Now you got yourself a server directory.
 It is called ${servername} (it's the name you have chosen for your server) and inside ${servername} a directory is called backups.
 Like you can imagine ${servername} holds your live server and backups stores your backups.
 ## serverstart
 Start your Server for the first time:
 ```